paul-hammant/analyze-mvn-deps/README.md

 level of detail does give you clues that that an 'upstream' team should attend to their upgrades (assuming you are on the latest of their releases).

+### Key feature

 In some cases, the script may suggest two or more alternate upgrade suggestions.
 For example (as of July 27th), a Maven project depending on the jar for Groovy v2.5.0 would see three alternate suggested upgrades: 3.0.0-alpha-3, 2.6.0-alpha-4, or 2.5.1.
 As it happens the script was previously all in bash, and was migrated to Python for this feature.

 ## Glitches

+1. The script is only checking the 'maven central' repository.
+So Gradle's at https://repo.gradle.org/gradle/libs-releases-local/ is not checked

-1. If the dependency tree has two versions of the same group:artifact and there is some independence in the complete DAG between those two branches, then the item can be listed twice and/or marked for upgrade when none is necessary.
+2. If the dependency tree has two versions of the same group:artifact and there is some independence in the complete DAG between those two branches, then the item can be listed twice and/or marked for upgrade when none is necessary.
 You can see that with `log4j` (jar) which is marked as `1.2.12` in one branch and `1.2.17` in another.
 Anyway, the confusion means that right at the top, version `1.2.17` is marked as  eligible to upgrade to version `1.2.17` - doh!.
 Your eyeballs will scan past that quickly as a red herring.

-2. Related a group:artifact may be in the larger graph twice.
+3. (Related) A group:artifact may be in the larger graph twice.
 Once as 'jar' and once as something else, causing an erroneous upgrade suggestion.

-3. Qualifiers are not well catered for.
+4. Qualifiers are not well catered for.
 See `org.apache.avro:avro-mapred:jar:hadoop2:1.7.7:compile` above (hadoop2 being the qualifier).

-4. The script is only checking the 'maven central' repository.
-So Gradle's at https://repo.gradle.org/gradle/libs-releases-local/ is not checked

 ## Examples of output for the excellent Hazelcast [github.com/hazelcast/hazelcast-jet-demos](https://github.com/hazelcast/hazelcast-jet-demos)